-In 2007, a Vancouver artist named Jeff Ellis decided to bring together several local indie comic book creators for a collective project.
+In 2007, the Vancouver artist Jeff Ellis decided to bring together several local indie comic book creators for a collective project.
 A year later, Robots, Pine Trees, & Broken Hearts was published, nine stories written by nine independent BC comic artists.
 This was soon followed a year later by Historyonics, an anthology of historical fiction.
 Since then, at least one comic anthology is produced by Cloudscape each year.
-Each anthology is centered around a unique theme so that they stand alone and encourage all artists to push their ideas in new directions.
-The Cloudscape library includes Funday Sunnies, a tribute to the classic Sunday colour comic strips; Exploded View, a robot-themed science fiction anthology; 21 Journeys, a full-colour collection centered around travel and self-discovery; Giants of Main Street, tales of fantasy and magic set within urban environment; and Waterlogged, a hardcover two-colour collection of ocean-themed stories in numerous genres.
-In 2014, Cloudscape began receiving publishing grants, and put out Mega Fauna, an all-ages full-colour anthology of stories involving animals, and Epic Canadiana, a tribute to 40’s-themed Canadian superheroes.
+Each anthology is centered around a unique theme that encourages all artists to push their ideas in new directions.